 Decision making in respect of property and affairs

-The Court of Protection (the court) is permitted to make decisions on P's behalf in respect of their property and affairs by section 16 of the Mental Capacity Act 2005 (MCA 2005).
+The Court of Protection (the court) is permitted to make decisions in respect of the property and affairs of a protected person (P) by section 16 of the Mental Capacity Act 2005 (MCA 2005).
 Common applications include applications to buy, sell and lease property, applications to make gifts and settle property and applications authorising the deputy to sign a statutory Will on behalf of P.

 When making decisions in respect of P’s property and affairs, the decision maker must first consider the principles set out in MCA 2005, s 1, namely: